 I was bewitched by cryptocurrencies when I first discovered them, in 2008.
 I wrote an op-ed in The Hindu in 2014 advocating for the greater use of blockchain technology.
 But between then and 2016 or so, I drifted away as I found how the technology was also drifting away from what I thought it was to what it was becoming, and as I learnt more about politics, social systems and the peopled world, as it were — particularly through the BJP’s rise to power in 2014 and subsequent events that illustrated how the proper deployment of an idea is more important than the idea itself.

-I still have a soft spot for cryptocurrencies and related tokens.
-I understand how they can be a clever way for artists to ensure they get paid every time someone, somewhere downloads one of their creations.
-I like that tokens can fractionate ownership of all kinds of things – even objects in the real world.
-I’m open to being persuaded that fighting racism in the crypto-art space can have a top-down reformatory effect.
-But at the same time, I remain keenly aware that fantasies of outcomes (as opposed to processes) are cheap.
+I still have a soft spot for cryptocurrencies and related tokens, although it’s been edging into pity.
+I used to understand how they could be a clever way for artists to ensure they get paid every time someone, somewhere downloads one of their creations.
+I liked that tokens could fractionate ownership of all kinds of things – even objects in the real world.
+I was open to being persuaded that fighting racism in the crypto-art space could have a top-down reformatory effect.
+But at the same time, I was – and remain – keenly aware that fantasies of outcomes are cheap.
+Today, I believe cryptocurrencies need to go; their underlying blockchains may have more redeeming value but they need to go, too, because more than being a match for real-world cynicism, they often enable it.

 Non-fungible tokens (NFTs) are units of data that exist on the blockchain.
 According to Harvard Business Review: